AryanBV/weather_monitoring_system/README.md

 - For database connection issues, check your MongoDB service is running and the connection details in `config.yaml` are correct.
 - If visualizations aren't generating, ensure you have write permissions in the `visualizations/` directory.

 ## Note

 This project is an assignment submission.
-The implementation focuses on demonstrating understanding of system design, API integration, data processing, and visualization techniques.
+The implementation focuses on demonstrating understanding of real-time data processing, API integration, data aggregation, alerting systems, and visualization techniques in a weather monitoring context.
+Additional features showcase further capabilities beyond the core requirements.